gabcg/notes/MSI Notes/MSI.md

 <img src="msi-notes.assets/8.4.png" alt=""
 	title="" width="350"/>

-* It is possible to sample the green it entirely because it is small.
+* It is possible to sample the green phase space entirely because it is small.
 This represents how most molecular systems are.
 * Sampling a part of the yellow doesn't allow to arrive to green space, as they are not connected.
 This applies in cases such as bond breaking.
 Quantum mechanics allows to define bond breaks, unlike with molecular mechanics.

 Note that the big space could be subsetted into smaller spaces to solve the problem, but then it is not a single sample, so it cannot be considered ergodic.

 **Procedure of Metadynamics**

-We start by defining the CV and plotting the energy landscape of the system.
-In the example below we see a structure that was crystallised at a stage that is a local minimum (1st graph).
+We start by defining the collective variable(s) and plotting the energy landscape of the system.
+In the example below we see a structure that was crystallised at a stage that is a local minimum (first graph).

 <img src="msi-notes.assets/8.5.png" alt=""
 	title="" width="400"/>